awmckinley/config/modules/ft.kotlin/README.md

-# Kotlin Language
+# Kotlin Development Tools

-Kotlin is a concise and multiplatform language by JetBrains.
+This module provides language server and code formatting tools for Kotlin development.